Table of Contents

 - Conduct extensive research and find a program and a university that best suits your scores as well as preferences.

 - Then, check the university language requirements.
-Ideally, you are required to submit proof of proficiency in the German language up to B2 level for applying to a partially German taught program and basic B1 level for English taught programs.
+Ideally, you are required to submit proof of proficiency in the German language up to the B2 level for applying to a partially German-taught program and a basic B1 level for English-taught programs.

-- Submit your scores of tests such as GRE, GMAT, IELTS /TOEFL, etc. along with your past educations scores and the relevant documents.
+- Submit your scores on tests such as GRE, GMAT, IELTS /TOEFL, etc. along with your past education scores and the relevant documents.